A Circular Economy for Citizens

 Circular consumption

 But that's not all!
-By consuming circularly, citizens can also save and even earn money.
+By consuming circularly, you can also save and even earn money.
 Repairing, sharing and buying second-hand have a direct impact on your wallet.
 You can also earn a small income by renting out certain tools and goods.
 Last but not least, products from the circular economy are designed to have a longer lifespan, and therefore need to be replaced less often.